 Follow your time use

 For a few weeks, write down what you actually did and how much time you spent on studying.
 You may notice that you did not use as much time to active studying as you thought.
+When studying remotely, it might be the opposite: we can unconsciously start to compensate the normal elements that are missing from studying, like group work.

 - Evaluate your success – how well were you able to stick to your plan.
 Where did I succeed?
 Where did I waste my time?
 Were there any time thieves, i.e. matters that took considerably more time than you had thought?
 What was challenging?
 Was my plan realistic and useful?
 If I deviated from my goals, did I do this consciously or without noticing?
 What must be changed?
 What was realised differently than I expected?
 Was the plan overly detailed?
 Or too concise?